ros-navigation/navigation2/nav2_smac_planner/lattice_primitives/README.md

     - The start angle of the primitive represented as an index for the heading_angle list given in the lattice_metadata
 - **end_angle_index**
     - The end angle of the primitive represented as an index for the heading_angle list given in the lattice_metadata
+- **left_turn**
+    - A boolean value that is true if the path curves to the left.
+Straight paths default to true.
 - **trajectory_radius** (meters)
     - The radius of the circle that was used to create the arc portion of a primitive. trajectory_radius is 0 if the primitive is purely a straight line
 - **trajectory_length** (meters)